 Striezelmarkt at Altmarkt Square: the main event

 While Dresden is rife with Christmas markets throughout December, it is the Striezelmarkt that takes the cake—literally.
 ‘Striezel’ refers to the Christmas fruitcake once sold at the market stalls centuries ago, still sold today as the popular local delicacy, ‘stollen’, or ‘Christollen’.
-Today, amongst the market’s many festivities is the procession of a four tonne stollen cake, wheeled through town into Altmarkt square where it is dutifully cut up and distributed to the festive masses.
+Today, amongst the market’s many festivities is the procession of a 4 ton stollen cake, wheeled through town into Altmarkt square where it is dutifully cut up and distributed to the festive masses.
 They’ve had some time to get the method right too—with the first recorded event dating back to 1434, this year marks the 580th annual Striezelmarkt, making it by far the oldest Christmas market in recorded history!

 It might be the most famous, oldest and most frequented market in town, but it’s certainly not alone—if you happen to be spending a little extra time in Dresden, the Striezelmarkt is one amongst many fine festive alternatives: